What lens should I buy?

 If you’re a landscape photographer or architectural photographer, fast autofocus won’t matter.
 So you’ll do just fine with a slower lens.

-But if you’re a sports photographer, wildlife photographer, street photographer, or other type of action photography, I highly recommend getting a fast-focusing lens.
+But if you’re a sports photographer, wildlife photographer, street photographer, or another type of action photographer, I highly recommend getting a fast-focusing lens.

 Unfortunately, there’s no easy way to tell whether a lens can focus quickly aside from reading reviews.